Automate TDS Reconciliation with Firmway: Benefits & Challenges

 What is the due date?

-Step 1: Go through your list of vendors to whom Payment is due/ not paid for 46 days from date of acceptance
+Step 1: First, go through your list of vendors to whom Payment is due/ not paid for 46 days from date of acceptance

-Step 2: Identify the list of vendors you think can be MSME
+Step 2: Next, identify the list of vendors you think can be MSME

-Step 3: Send them MSME confirmation asking whether they are MSME as on the said date.
+Step 3: Then, send them MSME confirmation asking whether they are MSME as on the said date.
 And if yes, ask them to attach their registration certificate as on the said date

 Step 4: Once you receive the certificate, furnish their details in Form MSME -1